petk/php-build-system/docs/cmake-code-style.md

 ## 9. Determining platform

-CMake offers variables such as `APPLE`, `LINUX`, `UNIX`, `WIN32`, etc. However, they might be removed in the future CMake versions.
-It is recommended to use:
+CMake provides variables such as `APPLE`, `LINUX`, `UNIX`, `WIN32`, etc, for the target systems, and `CMAKE_HOST_APPLE`, `CMAKE_HOST_LINUX`, etc, for the host systems.
+However, they some might be removed in the future CMake versions and they can be also ambiguous in certain cases.
+Better practice is to be specific and use:

 * `CMAKE_SYSTEM_NAME` in code or `PLATFORM_ID` in generator expressions to check the target platform (which is also the name used during cross-compilation).